srishti-sudesh-7/cryptonite-taskphase/FileGlobbing/file globbing.md

 ## Matching with *

-* = used to match already existing filenames (will match anything except / or leading .)
+asterisk * = used to match already existing filenames (will match anything except / or leading .)

 this one was direct.
 I used the exact syntax given in the instructions to find `/challenge` and then used the same argument `/c*` while I used the command `cd`.